exeosdev/digital-extremes-task/README.md

 - I used unordered_set for marking nodes traversal because of its (ideally) O(1) complexity.
 I used pointers directly as keys, which is another performance-friendly thing (no complex hashing involved).
 - The markup table (a mentioned set) grows of course as we traverse the graph so there is an O(n) memory footprint involved.
 - I kept the original test (but enclosed in local scope) and added few extra ones to test some cases I thought could be tricky.
+- One thing I was not sure about: even though PowerUps are attached to nodes, they also have position specified separately from their nodes.
+That gave me the confidence, that there is also a distance between a node and its PUs.
+Hence, I included that distance when computing the path length.
+If this should not be done (I couldn't get it from the specification clearly), there is a: const auto useNodeToPowerUpLocalDistanceToo set to true.
+When switched to false, only nodes' positions is taken into account.

 I hope you enjoy looking at it!